Shyam-uy/Shyam-uy/README.md

-- 👋 Hi, I’m Shyams
+- 👋 Hi, I’m Shyam
-- 👀 I’m interested in some good projects to boost my practical knowledge in the amazing field of Data Science
+- 👀 I’m interested in solving problems,data scince, interesting projects
-- 🌱 I’m currently learning Machine Learning, MySQL, Tableau to build my profile
+- 🌱 I’m currently building my portfolio to showcase my skills and looking for good opportunities
-- 💞️ I’m looking to collaborate on some projects reated to Machine Learning
+- 📫 Just ping me on shyamsupadhyay@gmail.com to reach out to me
-- 📫 Just ping me on shyamsupadhyay@gmail.com / 9718467825
+- ✨ Connect with me on LinkedIn at https://www.linkedin.com/in/shyams-upadhyay
-- ✨ Connect with me on LinkedIn @ https://www.linkedin.com/in/shyam-s-upadhyay-975b69118
+- 💼 Find my portfolio projects at https://shyam-uy.github.io

 :D Have a nice day!